Pre-Professional Summer Intensive 2026

 For more information email school@cityballet.org

-The Summer Intensive culminates in a free public performance, Ballet at Twilight, performed by all of the student participants in the program.
+The Summer Intensive culminates in a free public performance, Ballet Under the Stars, performed by all of the student participants in the program.

 Epstein Family Amphitheater